The tourism industry, with its superior features, is considered a dynamic sector with bright futures.

-Join the Iran travel guide center to know more about levels of urbanization in Iran.
+Join the Iran travel guide center to learn more about levels of urbanization in Iran.

 Urban Developments and Levels of Urbanization in Iran

-On the other hand, the government, with its city-centered and urban-oriented policies, has continuously taken steps to strengthen and develop the urban city, and in return for rural and nomadic life, it has, directly and indirectly, supported the life and culture of the city and urbanization.
+On the other hand, with its city-centered and urban-oriented policies, the government has continuously taken steps to strengthen and develop the urban city.
+In return for rural and nomadic life, it has, directly and indirectly, supported the city’s life culture and urbanization.

 Electricity Situation in Iran